 You may have come here because you know me from somewhere on social media.
-Maybe you’ve followed my WordPress blog in the past (also named Cultural Conversation).
+Perhaps through my podcast network We Made This.
+Maybe you’ve followed my WordPress blog in the past (also previously named Cultural Conversation).
 This, however, is a new starting point.
 A chance to try something different.

 Anyone who writes, whether professionally or not, is ultimately A Writer.
 I’ve been paid for writing.
-I’ve written a book (with a second on the way) for a publisher.
+I’ve written a two books (with three more on the way) for a publisher.
 I would say I am now semi-professional.
 I can’t make a living from it but I don’t just write for myself.
 I want people to see what I do and, if any writer is being honest, we all do.
-Any writer who says otherwise is lying as much to themselves as they are you.
-Yes, writers ultimately write first and foremost content *they* would want to read, but writing is a vacuum is a joyless experience.
+Yes, writers ultimately write first and foremost content they would want to read, but writing in a vacuum is a joyless experience.
 Any expression warrants a return.
-Every expression artistically is, in many ways, guided *by* that return.
+Every expression artistically is, in many ways, guided by that return.

 My WordPress blog did bring me that return, on occasion.
 People followed it and occasionally commented on the work.
 That was fantastic and I’m indebted to them.
 But in many senses, that space felt limited in terms of that interaction.
 The functionality of WordPress is geared more to presentation and outcome than reciprocity.
 It doesn’t make that feedback as easy to provide as it could be.
 And what I’ve never wanted to be is a writer who dictates a world view without interaction.
 I want to discuss.
 I want to be challenged.
 I want to explore and open my mind to other points of view.